jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 Just as content design and structure are an important part of accessibility on the web, the same can be applied to digital documents, after all, they are effectively just larger content pages.
 In Word you can choose heading levels, this can help visually and hierarchically break up documents, making them easier to read and scan.

-People using screen readers may wish to navigate documents by the headings, therefore ensuring they are set, logically ordered, and suitably worded can go a long way to making a document more readable for everybody.
+People using screen readers may wish to navigate documents by the headings, therefore ensuring they are set, logically ordered (heading 1, heading 2, heading 3 for example, not skipping levels), and suitably worded can go a long way to making a document more readable for everybody.

 \[screenshot of heading level in Word]